When coffee met milkshake.

 Popularized in the '90s, this timeless recipe — named for the Italian word for "drowned" — comes down to a double shot of espresso over ice cream or gelato.
 Traditionally, those scoops are vanilla, or vanilla bean if you're feeling fancy, but we've also been known to experiment with dulce de leche, chocolate chip cookie dough, or frankly, whatever our heart desires.

 The only hard requirement: really good espresso!
 If you don't have an espresso machine readily available, we recommend making a strong coffee with an AeroPress.
 Prepare your ice cream in your serving dish and leave it in the freezer to stay cool.
 Brew your coffee and pour it hot over your scoops, if it gets a little soupy as it melts (and it will) that's a good thing.

-There's no wrong answer when it comes to our espresso assortment, but these five bags taste especially delicious in an affogato:
+There's no wrong answer when it comes to our espresso assortment, but these four bags taste especially delicious in an affogato:

-A hint of raisin brings a dense fruit sweetness to this espresso blend with enough chocolate flavor to taste similar to eating a chocolate-covered espresso bean.
+A hint of raisin brings a dense fruit sweetness to Manufactory's 01 Espresso blend with enough chocolate flavor to taste similar to eating a chocolate-covered espresso bean.

-Here comes your next espresso favorite — this roaster's flagship blend is smooth, rich, and structured.
+Here comes your next espresso favorite — Caffe Vita's flagship blend, Caffe Del Sol, is smooth, rich, and structured.